 - Clots in the varicose veins.

-Vein problems are common.
+Vein Problems are Common

 Over 40% of the adult population suffers from some form of venous disease.
 In fact, almost half of men and women can expect to develop some sort of venous disease before they reach their 60’s.
 People most likely to develop venous insufficiency: